 Already have an account?
 Log In

-Laminated Object Manufacturing is a very fast and inexpensive way to 3D print objects in several kinds of materials.
-Sheets are bonded together and cut in the right geometry according to the 3D model.
-Laminated Object Manufacturing is mainly used for prototyping, not for production.
+There are a lot of different 3D printing processes available nowadays, but have you ever heard about Laminated Object Manufacturing?
+Laminated Object Manufacturing (or LOM) is a very fast and inexpensive way to 3D print objects in several kinds of materials.
+Sheets of material are bonded together and cut in the right geometry according to the 3D model.
+Laminated Object Manufacturing is mainly used for rapid prototyping processes, not for production.

 This technology is very versatile as almost any material can be glued.
+During this additive manufacturing process, layers of adhesive-coated paper, plastic, or metal laminates are successively glued together.
 The more common material used is paper as it is easily cut.
 Plastic can also be used, using a blade or a laser during the cutting stage.
 Metallic sheets are more unusual because the cutting stage is more complicated.

 This is a very simple process making it easy to use, cheap and fast.
 The printing precision depends on the layer thickness and thus depends on the material.
 Compared to other technologies, it is not considered as very precise.
 The withdrawal of the support parallelepipoids is an exhausting and critical task that can lead to damaged objects.

-LOM machines are used mainly for rapid proptotyping plastic parts.
-Its low price and fastness makes it convenient to make prototypes, even though the produced objects are far from end-use parts.
+LOM machines are mainly used for rapid prototyping plastic parts.
+Its low price and fastness make it convenient to make prototypes, even though the produced objects are far from end-use parts.
+Moreover, Laminated Object Manufacturing can’t create really accurate models such as technologies like Selective Laser Sintering (SLS), or even Stereolithography (SLA).
+It is not possible to print intricate and complex geometries, but its cheap process and freeform fabrication process are making it a good prototyping technique.

-Mcor proposes a particular kind of LOM that they named Selective Deposition Lamination (SDL).
+Mcor technologies proposes a particular kind of LOM, they named this additive manufacturing process Selective Deposition Lamination (SDL).
 It is a paper based technology that adds color in the print.
 Sheets of paper are colour printed, selectively glued and cut with a blade.
 The glue is only applied in the surface corresponding to the object, then it is easier to excavate the final object.
 Plus, the addition of colour allows this technology to compete with binder jetting technologies to produce multicolor objects, even if the quality is not the same.